 Add following new subclause as 5.15 of .21.1.

-　Key derivation and key hierarchy
+5.15　 Key derivation and key hierarchy for media independent handover service

-Upon a successful MIS service access authentication, the authenticator (i.e., the serving PoS) obtains a master session key (MSK) or a re-authentication master session key (rMSK) via EAP to generate a KeyDerivationKey shared between the MN and the serving PoS.
-Alternatively, the KeyDerivationKey may be securely exchanged with the serving PoS from another trusted PoS (e.g., SPoS) using the transfer mechanism specified in 5.14.2 of Draft IEEE P802.21.1/D01.
-In the latter case, the MISF identifier of the MN, Nonce-T generated by the MN, and Nonce-N generated by the SPoS are also transferred together with KeyDerivationKey.
+The KeyDerivationKey may be securely exchanged with the serving PoS from another trusted PoS (e.g., SPoS) using the transfer mechanism specified in 5.14.2.
+In the case, the MISF identifier of the MN, Nonce-T generated by the MN, and Nonce-N generated by the SPoS are also transferred together with a KeyDerivationKey.

-The keys derived from KeyDerivationKey include a 128 bit authentication key (MIAK) used to generate a value AUTH, the session keys determined by the ciphersuite code c agreed upon between the MN and the serving PoS.
-If no ciphersuite code is specified by the MN, the default ciphersuite code is used as specified in 0 in 9.2.3.
-The session keys used for MIS message protection consist of an encryption key (MIEK) only, an integrity key (MIIK) only, or both an encryption key (MIEK) and an integrity key (MIIK).
-The concatenation of MIAK, MIEK, and MIIK is called the media independent session key (MISK).
-The length, L, of the MISK is specified in 9.2.3.
-When (D)TLS is not used to establish the MIS security association between the MN and the TPoS, the default SALifeTime for MISK and derived keys is 65,536 seconds (slightly over 18 hours).
-This value may be overridden by passing a preferred value as the SALifeTime parameter in relevant MIS primitives.
+The media independent session key (MISK) is derived from the KeyDerivationKey as described in 9.2.3 in Draft IEEE 802.21.1/D01.
+A SALifeTime for the MISK may be overridden by passing a preferred value as the SALifeTime parameter in relevant MIS primitives.

 Change text in 5.11.12.4.4 of .21.1 as follows.